 Financial professionals come from all backgrounds, from recent college grads to professionals seeking more rewarding work.
 While no financial or accounting degree is required, providing effective financial guidance requires analytical skills and tools, and we’re renowned in the industry for the quality of its professional training.
-In fact, we were recognized as one of Training magazine’s 2019 Training Top 125.
+In fact, we've been recognized as one of Training magazine’s Training Top 125 for multiple consecutive years1.

-“Training, tools and support from Guardian are equal to or better than anything I’ve seen in the marketplace,” says Jeff Howard, a financial advisor with Consolidated Planning Inc. in Charlotte, North Carolina.1 “They have made a tremendous difference in my practice, enabling me to deliver the best possible solution to my clients.”
+“Training, tools and support from Guardian are equal to or better than anything I’ve seen in the marketplace,” says Jeff Howard, a financial professional with Consolidated Planning Inc. in Charlotte, North Carolina.2 “They have made a tremendous difference in my practice, enabling me to deliver the best possible solution to my clients.”

-Carloyn Sheffey of White Rhino Financial in Fort Worth, Texas agrees.2 “There are programs for all stages in a financial advisor career.
-Everyone at Guardian wants you to reach your full potential as a financial advisor and as a person.”
+Carloyn Sheffey of Rethink Wealth in Fort Worth, Texas agrees.3 “There are programs for all stages in a financial professional career.
+Everyone at Guardian wants you to reach your full potential as a producer and as a person.”

 Financial professionals balance their time between serving existing clients and gaining new ones.
 Ms. Sheffey focuses her practice on working with physicians and dentists.
 She immerses herself in the needs of that community and hosts three to four educational sessions each month specifically geared to providing value for medical professionals.